2012 Malawian constitutional crisis: Thursday, April 5

 President Mutharika had private meetings with Member of Parliament Patricia Kaliati and later Lilongwe legislator Agnes Penemulungu.
 He died of a heart attack during the meeting with Penemulungu and was declared dead on arrival at the local hospital.
 Senior members of the Democratic Progressive Party-led cabinet did not notify the public of the death of the President from a heart attack.
-However, news confirming his death spread quickly across the country (and to the Malawian diaspora) through word-of-mouth, cellphone text messages, Malawian bloggers, Twitter, Facebook, and on listservs throughout the day.
+However, news confirming his death spread quickly across the country (and to the Malawian diaspora) through word-of-mouth, cellphone text messages, Malawian bloggers, Twitter, Facebook, and on listeners throughout the day.
 An online newspaper, the Malawian Democrat, first broke the news to the public.
 An online journalist, Andrew Evans, from National Geographic used Twitter to confirm reports and broke the news to international press.
 News of the possibility of a cover-up began to spread throughout the country and abroad.
 The Malawian army switched its security detail and went to the home of Vice President Joyce Banda in order to protect her in accordance with the constitution of Malawi.
 Extra police were deployed to the streets as a precautionary measure.

 The initial emergency meetings took place at the residence of the vice president of the party, Goodall Gondwe.
 The ministers present included Ken Lipenga, Catherine Gotani Hara, and Peter Mutharika, but it is largely unclear who supported the events and who opposed it since this was not a unanimous decision.
 It is known that Mutharika accepted his nomination as the DPP president.
 Henry Mussa noted that many other ministers were involved in the plot other than the six that appeared on television.
 Many of the ministers have since distanced themselves from the event.
 The Malawi Law Society called for a full investigation into the matter.